Classic Italian Marinara Sauce (Oil-Free, Rich & Authentic Flavor)

 Add-Ins and Substitutions

 If you can’t find tomato puree in the 28 ounce size, use the closest size you can find.
-I am now living in Austin, TX and the largest size I can find is a 16 ounce glass bottle size on the International Food aisle.
+I am now living in Austin, TX.
+The largest size I can find is a 16 ounce glass bottle size on the International Food aisle.

 Storing